samunemeth/System/README.md

     If not, delete configuration parts related to Wayland.
   - Create a visualization for Qtile key mapping?
   - Add more Qtile groups?
-  - Find a better gtk theme.
+  - Find a better GTK theme.

 There are some more ToDo items in the configuration files.
 They can be found by their label: `# TODO: `.